Harry Styles Album Release And Description: One Direction ‘Making Smart Choices’

 Harry Styles’ debut solo album is coming out very soon according to Columbia Records CEO Rob Stringer.
 It’s official so One Direction fans should start preparing themselves for a mind-blowing musical experience that will “blow the socks off the world.”
 So, be careful, there will be a lot of socks flying around in the near future, perhaps without warning.

-One Direction’s other members, Liam Payne, Niall Horan and Louis Tomlinson won’t be far behind Harry.
+One Direction’s other members, Liam Payne, Niall Horan, and Louis Tomlinson won’t be far behind Harry.
 Liam’s music is said to be almost finished as well.
 Is Harry Styles going to put out his album first?

 The Harry Styles solo album is very close to completion according to Rob Stringer, who is Chairman and CEO of Columbia Records.
 While no release date has been set it will be out soon.
 Mr. Stringer told Billboard Columbia is “incredibly excited” about Harry Styles’ “authentic vision.”